 What Mentorship Looks Like When A Company Is Barely A Company

-This post is an excerpt from longtime startup mentor and Pear Operating Partner Touraj Parang’s onboarding session for Pear Accelerator S20 mentors — handpicked industry experts who we personally match with our batch founders.
-Pear Accelerator mentors get access to specific tactical templates and playbooks.
+This post is an excerpt from longtime startup mentor and Pear Operating Partner Touraj Parang’s onboarding session for Pear Accelerator S20 mentors — handpicked industry experts who we personally match with each founder in the cohort.
 Interested in being a mentor?
 Reach out!

 Build the Foundation: Get to Know the Team On a Very Personal Level Establish a Heartbeat LISTEN LISTEN LISTEN Be a Good Coach and Look to the Future